 considerations for working with Native veterans in the context of behavioral telehealth and includes training

-a Telemental Health Outreach Clinic Between a Veteran Health Administration Facility and an Academic
+Telemental Health Outreach Clinic Between a Veteran Health Administration Facility and an Academic Health

-Health Center, which provides specific information about building partnerships between VA medical
+Center, which provides specific information about building partnerships between VA medical centers and

-centers and medical facilities on college campuses.
-Suggestions include ensuring that patients can
+medical facilities on college campuses.
+Suggestions include ensuring that patients can receive services in

 Resources to Learn More

-Showcases innovative local projects addressing rural veterans' healthcare and access issues.
-Provides
+Showcases innovative rural promising practices addressing rural veterans' healthcare and access issues.

 of Rural Health